-Michael has is an internationally recognised expert in the field of transcriptomics, next-generation sequencing technologies and bioinformatics.
+Michael is an internationally recognised expert in the field of transcriptomics, next-generation sequencing technologies and bioinformatics.
 His current scientific interest focuses on investigations of gene expression and alternative splicing patterns in distinct structures and cell types of the healthy human brain and perturbation of transcriptome profiles during the onset and progression of neurological disorders including multiple system atrophy, epilepsy, amyotrophic lateral sclerosis and chronic fatigue syndrome.
 Michael is also interested in exploration of cancer-specific alterations in transcriptome profiles towards identification of novel biomarkers such as circular and non-protein coding RNAs.

 During his PhD studies and subsequently as a postdoc at the German Centre for Rheumatism Research, Michael specialised in investigating the influence of the sequence polymorphism within the promoter regions of MHC class II genes in several inbred mice strains (Janitz et al. 1997; Janitz et al. 1998; Cowell et al. 1998).